Skip to content

 Terminal window

-# 3. Write your agent
+# Write your agent with local imports (works today)

 cat > main.hmn << 'EOF'